Along with the arrival of summer comes the appearance of a strange, somewhat unsightly substance commonly referred to as slime mold.

 Is it harmful?

-While it may look ominous and a bit disgusting at times, slime mold won’t hurt your customer’s landscape, and the removal process is quite simple.
+While it may look ominous and a bit disgusting at times, slime mold won’t hurt your customer’s landscape.
+And the good news is that the removal process is quite simple.

 If you find slime mold growing on your customer’s mulch, the Nebraska Extension in Lancaster County recommends breaking it up and washing it into the soil with water.
 Or, it can be scooped out of the mulch and placed in the trash if that puts your customer’s mind more at ease.